lou-i0/AI-assistant-Web-Application/readme.md

 #### What does the output look like at this stage?
 Well for that lets ask D.A.V.E to give a response on this sentence: "Good butler, dare I ask the benefits of using a bar chart for my dataset?"
 ![code_response](code_response.png)
 As you can see, it has come back with a response!
-Its not nearly as sassy as i need it to be. but too be fair I have been using the same assistant and thread for a while, so it may have been diluted.
-Let try and say something like "how are you dave?" to see what comes back:
+Its not nearly as sassy as i need it to be.
+After some sleuthing, there appears to be a bug between the use of the assistant in the openAI playground , compared with the use in the python code. something to monitor, but at least for now , this works!